yirzhou/UVa/CF/README.md

 - 1542C (LCM... check out [this post](https://blog.csdn.net/tkkdouzi/article/details/118877468))
 - 1603B (intuition is to imagine a number line for the case `x <= y`)
 - 1475E (use 0-1 knapsack at initialization)
+- 1513C (a really tough one - notice if the digit is already `10`, the resulting number of digits after `i` operations)